Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Scale anchoring

 \section{Scale anchoring}

-This section isolates the mechanism that explains the training behavior we observe when removing normalization.
-It is control of the scale of the pre-logit representation.
-When per-token normalization is removed, the scale of the last hidden state becomes a degree of freedom that can drift during training.
-A final normalization layer anchors it implicitly.
-Our fixed-target scale loss anchors it explicitly.
+This section analyzes one role of normalization that becomes important when the final normalization layer is removed, namely, control of the scale of the pre-logit representation.
+When the final normalization is removed, the scale of the last hidden state becomes a degree of freedom that can drift during training.
+A final normalization layer anchors it implicitly, while the fixed-target scale loss anchors it explicitly.

 We analyze a single token vector $h\in\mathbb{R}^{1\times d}$ that is input to the output projection.
 The logits are

 Only the radial component $\langle \nabla_h \ell(z,y), h\rangle$ can change $\|h\|_2$ to first order.
 The propositions below characterize this radial component for three cases that correspond to the design choices in our method.
 Proofs can be found in Appendix~\ref{app:proofs}.